PistonDevelopers/blog.piston.rs/_posts/2016-10-25-solving-economic-inequality-in-mmos.md

 OK, back to the imaginary factory:

-One day an engineer comes and visits the factory, and rebuilds the pipes to let the smoke go up in the air.
+One day an engineer comes and visits the factory and rebuilds the pipes to let the smoke go up in the air.
 Wow!
 It leads to a large improvement for the workers.
 They are happier and more productive, which increases the efficiency of the factory.